Without a story,

 As a songwriter, lyricist and playwright, or as a journalist and PR consultant, I’m always looking to tell tales that touch audiences.
 The stories that interest me most are the ones that make people cry.

-Currently, I am working on Brothers, a musical adaptation of the popular Dutch youth novel Gebr about death, loss and sexuality.
-I am also co-writing Catch Me, a musical about suicide that had a two week run at the Arts Theatre in London in November 2016 and a short outing in Amsterdam in 2017.
+Currently, I am working on Grey Mouse, a show about a master embezzler, Not Dead Yet, a show about a retirement home and Brothers, a musical adaptation of the popular Dutch youth novel Gebr about death, loss and sexuality.
+Catch Me, a musical about suicide that had a two week run at the Arts Theatre in London in November 2016 and a short outing in Amsterdam in 2017, is in redevelopment.
 The farcical musical Forgive Us, Oh Father! played, after a run in Leeds in October 2016, at the Edinburgh Fringe Festival 2017.

-Arnoud is represented in the Netherlands by Performer Agency.
-Currently, Arnoud is adapting the multiple award-winning Dutch novel Brothers by Ted van Lieshout.
-It’s a story about two brothers who deal with love, death, secrets and sexuality.
-Brothers is being developed in both London and Los Angeles.
+I adapted the multiple award-winning Dutch novel Brothers by Ted van Lieshout, a story about two brothers who deal with love, death, secrets and sexuality.
+Exciting news about this show to follow soon.

-Arnoud also translates and adapts lyrics and shows from Dutch and German to English.
+I also translate lyrics and shows from Dutch and German to English.

 SHOWS UNDER DEVELOPMENT: